lawwu/berean_transcripts/README.md

 # TODO

+- [ ] don't use JSON cache, use a slimmer CSV with id, title, upload_date, url, and other necessary fields
 - [ ] automatically tag the beginning and end of the sermons and clip this out
 - [ ] can transfer rest of Berean's Vimeo videos to Youtube: https://github.com/hichamelkaddioui/vimeo-to-youtube and then transcribe
 - [ ] Whisper thinks some sections of the sermon are praise